harryttd/test/README.md

 ### In Progress
 - 🚧 Preemption Logic
-  - Currently has basic structure but priority handling needs improvement
+  - Cross-node preemption working - finds and evicts lowest priority pod across all nodes
-  - Lower priority pods can still get scheduled before higher priority ones in some cases
+  - Known bug: When max_pods_per_node is reached, scheduler won't preempt lower priority pods even if a higher priority pod is waiting
-  - Need to implement proper priority queue ordering during node assignment
+  - Need to modify node scoring to consider preemption when at pod limit
 - 🚧 Resource tracking and allocation

 ### Not Yet Implemented